microsoftgraph/msgraph-sdk-powershell/src/Teams/v1.0/docs/Microsoft.Graph.Teams.md

 ### [Send-MgChatActivityNotification](Send-MgChatActivityNotification.md)
 Send an activity feed notification in scope of a chat.
-For more information about sending notifications and the requirements for doing so, see sending Teams activity notifications.
+For more details about sending notifications and the requirements for doing so, see sending Teams activity notifications.

 ### [Send-MgTeamActivityNotification](Send-MgTeamActivityNotification.md)
 Send an activity feed notification in the scope of a team.
-For more information about sending notifications and the requirements for doing so, see\nsending Teams activity notifications.
+For more details about sending notifications and the requirements for doing so, see\nsending Teams activity notifications.

 ### [Send-MgTeamworkActivityNotificationToRecipient](Send-MgTeamworkActivityNotificationToRecipient.md)
 Send activity feed notifications to multiple users, in bulk.
-For more information, see sending Teams activity notifications.
+For more details about sending notifications and the requirements for doing so, see\nsending Teams activity notifications.

 ### [Set-MgChatMessageHostedContent](Set-MgChatMessageHostedContent.md)
 Update media content for the navigation property hostedContents in chats